ever-dev/ever-dev/README.md

 <h2 align="center">Who am I<img src="https://media.giphy.com/media/FlPJcTplkfefDCKq2b/giphy.gif" width="25">?</h2>
 <p>
-A seasoned full-stack engineer with extensive hands-on experience in architecting and developing scalable web, mobile, and blockchain applications.
-I possess a proactive nature and a deep commitment to taking initiative and fostering collaboration within teams.
+A seasoned full-stack engineer with extensive hands-on experience architecting and developing scalable web, mobile, and blockchain applications.
+I possess a proactive nature and a deep commitment to taking the initiative and fostering team collaboration.

 My professional journey has been fueled by a relentless passion for acquiring new technological proficiencies.
 I approach each opportunity with a strong desire to expand my knowledge and skills, ensuring that I stay at the forefront of emerging technologies and industry trends.